Tetsuya Wakuda

-Tetsuya Wakuda (和久田 哲也, Wakuda Tetsuya)OAM (born 18 June 1959) is a Japanese-born Australian chef based in Sydney.
-He appeared as the leading judge in the final episode of the second season of Junior MasterChef Australia.
+Tetsuya Wakuda (和久田 哲也, Wakuda Tetsuya) OAM (born 18 June 1959) is a Japanese-born Australian chef based in Sydney.
+He was the leading judge in the final episode of the second season of Junior MasterChef Australia.

 Background

 Early life

 Tetsuya Wakuda was born on June 18, 1959, in the city of Hamamatsu in Shizuoka Prefecture, Japan.
 Wakuda made his first visit to Australia at the age of 22.

 Kinsela's and beyond (1983–1989)

-In 1983, Wakuda met Sydney chef Tony Bilson (later head chef of Bilson's restaurant), who offered him a job preparing sushi at Kinsela's in Taylor Square.
-Under Bilson, Wakuda learned many of the classical French techniques that underpin much of Wakuda's Japanese-French fusion cooking.
-Wakuda says of his time at Kinsela's, it "was where I realised I wanted to, and discovered that I could, cook.
-It was where I started learning classical French technique.
-I made up a lot of things along the way, and luckily for me, people liked the way it tasted."
+In 1983, Wakuda met Sydney chef Tony Bilson, who hired him to prepare sushi at Kinsela's in Taylor Square.
+Under Bilson, Wakuda learned classical French techniques that underpin his Japanese-French fusion cooking.
+Wakuda says that Kinsela's was where he realised he wanted to cook, and discovered that he could.

-Wakuda left Kinsela's in 1983, and together with one of the restaurant's managers set up Rose's nightclub, where Wakuda worked as a chef for a year.
-After leaving, he was introduced to chef Hans Mohr through the late restaurateur Anders Ousback.
-He worked as a second chef with Mohr for six months.
+Wakuda left Kinsela's in 1983 and set up Rose's nightclub with one of the restaurant's managers.
+He worked as a chef there for a year.
+After leaving, he was introduced to chef Hans Mohr and worked as a second chef with him for six months.

-Wakuda turned his attention to starting a new restaurant of his own together with his wife.
-He chose a tiny shopfront in the suburb of Rozelle as the location.
+Wakuda decided to start his own restaurant with his wife and chose a small shopfront in Rozelle as the location.